Organic Molecules from Enceladus's Subsurface Ocean

 • Nitrogen and oxygen-containing compounds — possible derivatives of pyridine, pyrimidine, cyano, and carboxyl compounds.

-These fragments are particularly interesting since similar structures are part of the nucleotide bases in DNA and RNA.
+These fragments are particularly interesting as similar structures are part of the nucleotide bases in DNA and RNA.

 Previously, Cassini had already found water, salts, carbon dioxide, methane, ammonia, and phosphates on Enceladus — five of the six elements vital for biochemistry (CHNOPS).